murraycadzow/2021-obss-day3/_episodes/01-dataprep.md

 > 7. The process_radtags program will write a log file into the output directory.
 Have a look in there.
 Examine the log and answer the following questions:
 >    - How many reads were retained?
 >    - Of those discarded, what were the reasons?
->    - In the process_radtags log file, what can the list of “sequences not recorded” tell you about the barcodes analysed and about the sequencing quality in general?
+>    - Use `ls -lh samples` to have a quick look at the size of the samples files, and make sure all files have data.
 {: .challenge}